caiks/WBOT02/README.md

 model054|0.177|5 scanned potential tiled actual-potential|5|fixed|48 B&W videos|3,000,065|12,390|0.826 (1.294)|15.5|2.9|24|-0.4|0.5|-5.0|1.84|30s unique, 12.0 min diagonal, 1.2 min entropy
 model055|0.177|5 scanned size-potential tiled actual-potential|6|fixed|48 B&W videos|3,000,000|15,050|1.003 (1.489)|14.8|2.9|24|-0.4|0.3|-4.1|1.92|30s unique, 12.0 min diagonal, 1.2 min entropy

 *Model* 55 is identical to *model* 54 except for its mode.
 A problem with calculating the potential *likelihood* in terms of the ratio between a *slice's size* and its parent's *size* is that *on-diagonal* siblings of ancestor *slices* may end up being ignored.
 This is because the ratio between *slice size* and parent *slice size* is only comparable where the siblings are leaf *slices*.
 The siblings of ancestor *slices* will probably have larger parents, and so the potential *likelihood* appears to decrease.
-To fix this in scanned size-potential tiled actual-potential mode (6) we simply use the *slice size* as the measure for potential *likelihood*.
+To fix this in 'scanned size-potential tiled actual-potential' mode (6) we simply use the *slice size* as the measure for potential *likelihood*.

 In *model* 55 the effect of the mode is to increase both the growth and the multiplier.
 The growth probably increases because the *alignments* of the neglected siblings are probably higher than for *slices* on longer paths.
 The multiplier would be expected to be higher in this mode; now it is closer to the ideal multiplier of around two.
 The kurtosis and hyperskew are a little lower, and so the *model* is slightly more normal. *Model* 55 has many more paths (121,505 versus 98,696), so we seem to have solved the lost sibling problem.

-The use of *slice size* as the measure for potential *likelihood* can also be applied to non-tiled scanned actual-potential mode 4 to create scanned actual-size-potential mode 7.
+The use of *slice size* as the measure for potential *likelihood* can also be applied to non-tiled 'scanned actual-potential' mode 4 to create scanned actual-size-potential mode 7.
 That is, the scanned *slices* are ordered first by path length and then by *size*.
 We have not used this mode in any `actor003` runs, but in an interactive `actor002` session where we grab the camera.
 We ran
 ```
 actor002 actor.json